gjm222/Udacity-Term2-Project5/README.md

   fg[0] += 10*CppAD::pow(vars[a_start + t + 1] - vars[a_start + t], 2);          //Soften throttle
 }
 ```
 * Using the initial state and reference polynomial, determine steering angle and throttle values using predictive calculations N steps into the future along with error and contraints in order find the best fit (Note: "best fit" meaning the best polynomial that can be found in .5 seconds) future polynomial.
-The best fit polynomial is found using the Ipopt 3.12.1 library 'solve' method.
-From the best fit polynomial, the first found steering angle and throttle values is sent back the simulator.
+The best fit polynomial is found using the Ipopt 3.12.1 library 'solve' method which does all the partial derivitive calculations with in and set, in the case .5 seconds, amount of time.
+From the best fit polynomial, the first found steering angle and throttle values are sent back the simulator to control the vehicle.
 ```
 MPC.c: Calling solve method...
 CppAD::ipopt::solve<Dvector, FG_eval>(